frPropose a project

 Des sacs de charbon dans un village

-At the end of this initial preparatory phase, several important observations and lessons have been drawn, highlighting the potential of YAZINI bamboo as a sustainable alternative to traditional firewood and charcoal.
+At the end of this first preparatory phase, several important observations and lessons were drawn, highlighting the potential of YAZINI bamboo as a sustainable alternative to black firewood and charcoal.
 Notably:

-• Promising usability and acceptability: Various test groups reported high satisfaction with YAZINI bamboo as a cooking fuel, with energy performance comparable to that of firewood, indicating favorable conditions for adoption.
+• Promising usability and acceptability: Various test groups reported high satisfaction with YAZINI bamboo as a cooking fuel and with comparable energy performance to firewood, indicating favorable conditions for adoption.

-• Cooking habits: Despite some reluctance to switch from traditional dark firewood to YAZINI charcoal, initial tests suggested that focusing on YAZINI firewood offers the highest likelihood of successful adoption, building on existing cooking practices.
+• Behavioral insights on fuel switching: Despite some reluctance to switch from traditional black firewood to YAZINI charcoal, initial tests suggested that focusing on YAZINI firewood offers the highest likelihood of successful adoption, based on existing cooking habits.

-• Micropropagation and species selection: The most efficient bamboo species (B. vulgaris and D. asper) were identified, and a micropropagation laboratory was established on the UCU campus to develop a locally adapted production protocol.
+• Micropropagation and species selection: The most efficient bamboo species (B. Vulgaris and D. Asper) were identified, and a micropropagation laboratory was established at the UCU campus to develop a locally adapted propagation protocol.

 Un garçon et une femme devant des bassines de charbon